What is the significance of using expansion joints in building design?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-Using expansion joints in building design is crucial because they account for the natural movement that occurs in structures due to thermal expansion and contraction.
-As temperatures fluctuate, materials such as concrete, steel, or wood expand when heated and contract when cooled.
-Without expansion joints, this movement can lead to stress and potential damage, including cracking or structural failure.
+Using expansion joints in building design is crucial because they accommodate the natural movement of materials due to thermal expansion and contraction.
+As temperatures change, materials such as concrete and steel can expand when heated and contract when cooled.
+Without expansion joints, this movement can lead to stress and potential damage in the structure, including cracking, warping, or even structural failure.

 Subscribe